kayak/carthage_remote_cache/README.md

 Don't forget to change port number in your version controlled `Cartrcfile`.

+#### Version Compatibility

+Before each `carthagerc [upload|download]`, the script compares its version number against cache server.
+If the version doesn't match, `carthagerc` aborts with:

+    Version mismatch:
+      Cache server version: 0.0.7
+      Client version:       0.0.6

+    Please use the same version as cache server is using by running:
+    $ gem install carthage_remote_cache -v 0.0.7

+Please note, that this functionality only works with clients starting with version [0.0.6](https://github.com/kayak/carthage_remote_cache/releases/tag/0.0.6).

 #### Directory Structure

 Cache server stores version files and framework archives in following directory structure: